How to reduce workers compensation claims? Updated February 2021

 5. Significance of Workers’ Compensation Claim

-- Rating of severity of the injury
+1. Rating of the severity of the injury

 6. Workers’ Compensation Claims adjuster